junxit/us-congress-bills-116/bill.md

   >       - **(i)** obligated for each object class; and
   >       - **(ii)** of outlays made for each object class.
   >   - **(2)** *Budget justifications*
-  >     - **(A)** *Definitions* In this paragraph—
-  >       - **(i)** the term agency has the meaning given that term in section 101 of title 31, United States Code; and
-  >       - **(ii)** the term budget justification materials means the annual budget justification materials of an agency that are submitted to Congress in support of the budget of the agency, in conjunction with the budget of the United States Government submitted under section 1105(a) of title 31, United States Code, but does not include budget justification materials that are classified.
+  >     - **(A)** *Definition* In this paragraph, the term budget justification materials means the annual budget justification materials of an agency that are submitted, in conjunction with the budget of the United States Government submitted under section 1105(a) of title 31, United States Code, but does not include budget justification materials that are classified.
-  >     - **(B)** *Information* The information to be posted shall include the budget justification materials of each agency—
+  >     - **(B)** *Information* The information to be posted shall include any budget justification materials—
   >       - **(i)** for the second fiscal year beginning after the date of enactment of this paragraph, and each fiscal year thereafter; and
   >       - **(ii)** to the extent practicable, that were released for any fiscal year before the date of enactment of this paragraph.
   >     - **(C)** *Format* Budget justification materials shall be posted under subparagraph (B)—
-  >       - **(i)** in an open format machine readable and text searchable;
+  >       - **(i)** as an open Government data asset (as defined under section 3502 of title 44, United States Code);
   >       - **(ii)** in a manner that enables users to download individual reports, download all reports in bulk, and download in bulk the results of a search, to the extent practicable; and
   >       - **(iii)** in a structured data format, to the extent practicable.
   >     - **(D)** *Deadline* The budget justification materials required to be posted under subparagraph (B)(i) shall be posted not later than 2 weeks after the date on which the budget justification materials are first submitted to Congress.